Swimming and water sports continued...

 Many travelers underestimate the sun's strength and overestimate the

-amount of protection their sunscreens offer.
+amount of protection their sunscreen offers.
 This can add up to at least an

 uncomfortable sunburn and, at worst, life-threatening